Nastya-golubkova/diffusion-text-encoder/README.md

 This research is about training coefficients to aggregate the embeddings and put it to the frozen unet model.
 The dataset was prepaired in the following way:

-For each prompt, embeddings were extracted from 24 layers of text encoder and also for each prompt the "teacher" (DeepFloyd/IF-I-XL) model generated images.
+For each prompt, embeddings were extracted from 24 layers of text encoder and also for each prompt the "teacher" model (DeepFloyd/IF-I-XL) generated images.

-All experiments were carried out on a model DeepFloyd/IF-I-M Since there are 24 embeddings , 24 coefficients were trained in the first experiment.
+All experiments were carried out on a model DeepFloyd/IF-I-M with 25 diffusion steps.
+Since there are 24 embeddings , 24 coefficients were trained in the first experiment with lpips loss with the teacher's generated images and then in another setup with lpips+hpsv2.
+The best model had 21.4 hpsv2 score on validation dataset (M model with embeddings only from the last layer had 22.5). [train logging](https://app.neptune.ai/o/nastya/org/transformer/runs/details?viewId=a06ed0b2-5308-4ddd-af35-f748aa3e7f12&detailsTab=metadata&shortId=TRAN-408&type=run)

+In the second experiment 600 coefficients were trained (24 coefficients for each of 25 diffusion steps).
+The best model had 20.33 hpsv2 score. [train logging](https://app.neptune.ai/o/nastya/org/transformer/runs/details?viewId=a06ed0b2-5308-4ddd-af35-f748aa3e7f12&detailsTab=metadata&shortId=TRAN-352&type=run&path=.)